Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Decay of the NHIM: Numerical Results for the Delay Time and for the Poincar e Map

 The situation is drastically different for $\epsilon = 0.1$.
 Here the separatrix structure has contact with the decay front.
 As we have already mentioned above, initial conditions in the separatrix region leave by tangential motion towards the decay front.
 Accordingly, the separatrix structure is no longer an invariant part of the NHIM $M_\epsilon$ and also the part of $W^s(M_\epsilon)$ over the separatrix structure no longer exists as a true stable manifold of an invariant subset.

-By looking at Fig.3(b) it becomes understandable that initial conditions in the former separatrix region around $\phi=\pi/4$ and above the large secondary island needs a longer time to diffuse tangentially to the decaying front than the ones starting around $\phi = - \pi/4$.
-Accordingly, there still exist transient remnants of the stable manifold of the former separatrix structure near $\phi = \pi/4$ which also have influence on the indicator function when they intersect its domain in contrast to the behaviour around $\phi = - \pi/4$.
+By looking at Fig.\ref{fig:2}(d) it becomes understandable that initial conditions in the former separatrix region around $\phi=\pi/4$ and above the large secondary island need a longer time to diffuse tangentially to the decaying front than the ones starting around $\phi = - \pi/4$.
+Accordingly, there still exist transient remnants of the stable manifold of the former separatrix structure near $\phi = \pi/4$, which also have an influence on the indicator function when they intersect its domain, in contrast to the behaviour around $\phi = - \pi/4$.

-This explains why in Fig.\ref{fig:2}(d) we still observe long transients near $r=1.1, L_z=0.9$ in contrast to Fig.\ref{fig:2}(c) where we observe rather short transients only.
-A comparison between the whole scenarios of Fig.\ref{fig:2} and Fig.\ref{fig:6} makes it easy to understand why in total the transient effects fade out with increasing perturbation.
+This explains why in Fig.\ref{fig:2}(f) we still observe long transients near $r=1.1, L_z=0.9$ in contrast to Fig.\ref{fig:2}(e) where we observe rather short transients only.
+A comparison between the whole scenarios of Fig.\ref{fig:2} makes it easy to understand why in total the transient effects fade out with increasing perturbation.